Classic 4-Day Inca Trail to Machu Picchu – 2026 Trek

 • Descend to the iconic Machu Picchu citadel.

-• Take a guided tour of Machu Picchu, which includes crucial features like the Temple of the Sun, Intihuatana, and the Room of the Three Windows.
+• Take a guided tour of Machu Picchu, including key features such as the Temple of the Sun, Intihuatana, and the Room of the Three Windows.

 • Optionally, climb Huayna Picchu or Machu Picchu Mountain for stunning vistas.